-If using a single-ended reference clock on XTAL_I/CLK_IN/REF_CLK, leave XTAL_O open circuit.
-This clock must be a unipolar 1.8 V, 2.5 V, or 3.3 V, 25 MHz sinewave or square-wave signal.
-When using the RMII MAC interface, a 50 MHz reference clock (REF_CLK) is required.
-This clock can be sourced from the MAC or from an external source.
-If the external clock input is supplied before the AVDD_3P3 rail, then reverse current protection circuitry is required to prevent leakage through internal protection circuitry onto the AVDD_3P3 rail.
+If using a single-ended reference clock on XTAL\I/CLK\IN/REF\CLK, leave XTAL\O open-circuit.
+The clock can be a unipolar 1.8 V/ 2.5 V/3.3 V, 25 MHz sine wave, or square wave signal.
+When using the RMII MAC interface, a single, 50 MHz reference clock (REF\CLK) is required, which can be sourced from the MAC or from an external source.
+If the external clock input is supplied before the AVDD\3P3 rail, reverse current protection circuitry may be required to prevent leakage through the internal protection circuitry onto the AVDD3P3.

-Figure 37.
+Figure 39.
 External Clock Connection